-(4) The Corporation did not have a non-equity incentive plan at the end of the fiscal year ended March 31, 2018.

-(5) The Corporation does not have a pension plan.

-(6) The Corporation does not offer any other type of compensation to the directors.

-- (7) The total compensation value does not represent the real cash compensation earned by the independent directors during the fiscal year ended March 31, 2018. - (8) Mr. Halde was appointed as a director of the Corporation on January 15, 2018. - (9) Mr. Lamarre passed away on November 22, 2017.
+- (4) The Corporation did not have a non-equity incentive plan at the end of the fiscal year ended March 31, 2020. - (5) The Corporation does not have a pension plan. - (6) The Corporation does not offer any other type of compensation to the directors. - (7) The total compensation value does not represent the real cash compensation earned by the independent directors during the fiscal year ended March 31, 2020. - (8) Denis Chamberland was appointed as a director of the Corporation on February 12, 2020. - (9) Luc Martin was appointed as a director of the Corporation on February 12, 2020.